shanabus/goldie/README.md

 Out-of-the-box, the Admin page lives at WEBSITE/admin/88 - you know, because that's how fast the DeLorean needed to go!
 Change the route by modifying the `@page` directive at the top of the Admin.razor file.

 The Admin page lists the current players scores, sorted by Score value then by Time Completed.
 There is also a toggle for showing/hiding the games Questions.

+## Notes
+- When using NFC tags, iPhone users may have to setup an "Automation" by using the Shorcuts app.
+This slowed down adoption briefly but it was a one-time task so not too painful.
+- The cookie expiration may complicate game play if the trivia game lasts more than a day, if so change that in the WriteCookie method.
+- If a player switches browsers, they will be prompted to create a new player (name).
+That may trip people up since there is no name validation or player merging.

+## Potential Improvements
+- Add db-functions to admin page like clear Answers / Players
+- SignalR messaging to create urgency and fun by notifying others when players complete questions or the game
+- Improved scoring system
+- Allow hints for players
+- Add images or text after answering to add context
+- Alternate question types beyond multiple choice